 If one compares Persepolis to the marvels of modern architecture it becomes clear: not that much has been achieved over the last 2500 years.
 The overall quality of the planning, construction and craftmanship in Persepolis is comparable to the achievements of modern architecture / construction with all its hordes of educated experts, computers and global experience.

 This wonder of urban planning was created to show off the might of the first Persian Empire - Achaemenid Empire.

-One of the best governed empires in the ancient world was the first Persian Empire - Achaemenid Empire (circa 550 - 330 BC).
+One of the best governed empires in the ancient world was the first Persian Empire - Achaemenid Empire (sometimes around 550 - 330 BC).
 This period was the zenith of Persian civilization, laying a firm basis for the identity and awareness of present day Iranians.
 It has left huge impact on world culture - also Western civilization.
 The empire in many aspects was a predecessor of Greek and Roman empires.